How to Write MVP Requirements That Developers Actually Understand

 Why Requirements Matter More for MVPs

 When you're building an MVP, every hour of development time counts.
-You're working with limited budget and tight timelines—often 4-8 weeks to launch.
 Unclear requirements create:

 - Scope creep: "Can we also add..." multiplies when boundaries aren't clear